 Read Proverbs 3:5-6…Let’s break this down…To trust in the Lord whole-heartedly means one should not rely (lean) on his own understanding.

-Read Isaiah 55:8-9…Even though we try to understand completely who God is via prayer, reading the Bible, etc, we still fall short to knowing everything about him.
-Simply, God is incomprehensible and unfathomable.
-He is a different being than us, with different thoughts and different (ways) actions.
-How can we completely understand something that is completely different than us/something that we won’t understand?
+Read Isaiah 55:8-9…Even though we try to understand completely who God is via prayer, reading the Bible, etc, we still fall short to knowing everything about Him.
+Simply, God is incomprehensible, indescribable, and unfathomable.
+He is a different being than us, with different thoughts and different ways/actions.
+How can we completely understand someone that is entirely different from us; someone that we will not fully understand?

-Read Romans 11:33-34…God reveals some of his judgements and paths so that the people may know them, but it is humanly impossible to exhaust them/completely understand them.
+Read Romans 11:33-34…God reveals bits and pieces of his judgements and paths so that the people may know them, but it is humanly impossible to exhaust them and completely understand them alone.

-Talk about God as the Designer: Additionally, God is the sole designer of his wise plan.
+Talk about God as the Designer: Additionally, God is the sole designer of His wise plan.
 There is no one that fully understands His mind, and there is no one that gives Him advice.
-His deep ways are beyond man’s discovering (vs. 33), beyond man’s knowing (vs. 34), beyond man’s counseling (vs. 34) and beyond man’s giving.
-In other words, don’t worry too much about completely understanding God’s plan.
-You never will fully understand.
+His deep ways are beyond man’s discovering (Romans 11:33), beyond man’s knowing (Romans 11:34), beyond man’s counseling (Romans 11:34) and beyond man’s giving.
+In other words, do not worry too much about completely understanding God’s plan.
+While on Earth, we will never fully understand (Read 1 Corinthians 12:12).
 If we rely solely on our own puny human understanding, we will remain confused and annoyed.
-In other words, what has been provided to us about God’s will and God’s ways is all that we need to know and all that we will understand.
+In other words, what has been provided to us about God’s Will and God’s Ways is all that we need to know and all that we will understand.
 The rest of it will remain a mystery.
 Additionally, we are asked to trust and have faith that the purpose is a good purpose.